rolinmb/quantum-flux/README.md

 Attempting to create a visualization of quantum vaccum fluctuations in python.

+src/laplacian.py
-TODO: Currently only shows the evolution of an initial data set as per the laplacian
+	- Evolution of random data accodring to the laplacian

+src/schrodinger.py
+	- Evolution of the schrodinger equation; written with the help of chat GPT